HUGO

 slug

 Set the slug in front matter to override the last segment of the path.
-The slug value does not affect section pages.
+This front matter field is not applicable to home, section, taxonomy, or term pages.

 ---